Jørn Utzon: Awards and recognition

-On 17 May 1985, Utzon was made an honorary Companion of the Order of Australia (AC).
+Utzon was bestowed an Honorary Fellowship of the American Institute of Architects (Hon.
+FAIA) in 1970 for his distinguished achievements as a foreign architect.
+On 17 May 1985, he was made an Honorary Companion of the Order of Australia (AC).
 He was given the Keys to the City of Sydney in 1998.
 He was involved in redesigning the Opera House, and in particular, the Reception Hall, beginning in 1999.
-In 2003, he was awarded an honorary doctorate by the University of Sydney; his son accepted the award on his behalf.
-In 2003, he received the Pritzker Prize, architecture's highest honor.
+In 2003, he received in his absence an honorary Doctor of Science degree in architecture (Hon.
+DScArch) from the University of Sydney; his son accepted the award on his behalf.
+In 2003, he was awarded the Pritzker Prize, architecture's highest honor.

 In March 2006, Queen Elizabeth II opened the western colonnade addition to the building designed by Utzon who had not returned to Australia since 1966.
 His son, Jan, took his place at the opening ceremony instead, saying his father was "too old by now to take the long flight to Australia.
 But he lives and breathes the Opera House, and as its creator he just has to close his eyes to see it."

 On 28 June 2007, the Sydney Opera House was declared a World Heritage Site.

+In 2007 the Australian Institute of Architects named their annual international award the Jørn Utzon Award for International Architecture.

 Following Utzon's death in 2008, on 25 March 2009, a state memorial and reconciliation concert was held in the Concert Hall at Sydney Opera House.